Paperweb/obsidian/README.md

 # Obsidian Moons

-_Originally posted on the [Obsidian.md Forum](https://forum.obsidian.md/t/insert-moon-phase-in-daily-note-with-templater) to share my implementation of the phases; quickly after i created another script for moon signs (coming soon).
-After some time (exactly one year later, thanks to my "last year on this date" daily feature, and a request, i added full moon names, optimized the script while at it, and created this repository._
+_Originally posted on the [Obsidian.md Forum](https://forum.obsidian.md/t/insert-moon-phase-in-daily-note-with-templater/86871) to share my implementation of the phases; quickly after i created another script for moon signs (documentation coming soon).
+After some time (exactly one year later, thanks to my "last year on this date" daily feature, and a [request](https://forum.obsidian.md/t/insert-moon-phase-in-daily-note-with-templater/86871/5), i added full moon names, optimized the script while at it, and created this repository._

 ## Moon Phase Templater Script